 I know these are farfetched notions and predictions, but I’ve learned that some seemingly wacky ideas turn out to be not so nutty after all.
 Who would have thought, for example, that you could clobber a cancer tumor with an invisible beam that causes no pain and has little impact on surrounding healthy tissue?

 My intention here was to help you start the year with a smile.
 I hope you had a Merry Christmas and happy holidays, and that your 2017 will be filled with smiles and joy.

-Please remember to and make me smile, too—thanks!
+Please remember to send me your predictions and make me smile, too—thanks!